Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Introduction

-\paragraph{Acknowledgments} The first author would like to thank Vincent Humilière for his support and interest in the project, Pierre Godfard for office chats about symmetric products of Riemann surfaces, Paolo Bellingeri and Cheuk Yu Mak for their helpful indications.
+\paragraph{Acknowledgements} The first author would like to thank Vincent Humilière for his support and interest in the project, Pierre Godfard for office chats about symmetric products of Riemann surfaces, Paolo Bellingeri and Cheuk Yu Mak for their helpful indications.
 Fabio Gironella's patient Inkscape tutorial also saved him a lot of time.
 The second author would also like to thank Vincent Humilière, Cheuk Yu Mak as well as his advisor Sobhan Seyfaddini for his support and helpful suggestions.
+We thank the referee for their patient work and suggestions that brought to a substantial improvement of the paper, and especially for proposing an alternative, simpler proof for Lemma \ref{lem:locality}.
+Both authors are supported by the ERC Starting Grant number 851701.